Lavedonio/Alexandria/docs/sql_tools.md

 # sql_tools
-This is the documentation for the sql_tools modules and all its contents, with usage examples.
+This is the documentation for the sql_tools module and all its contents, with usage examples.

 # Index
 - [SQLTool](#sqltool)